Edum-favour/Gross-Margin-Decomposition__A-Hybrid-SQL---SHAP-Driver-Analysis/README.md

 1. Targeted Cost Recovery in Electronics: Renegotiate procurement terms, source alternative suppliers, or selectively pass cost increases through to customers for high-drag Electronics SKUs (P011, P004, P001, P009, P006).

-2. Protect and Scale Small Appliances: Capitalize on strong demand and favorable mix shifts in SKUs P021, P023, and P022 by allocating marketing spend and ensuring stock availability.
+2. Protect and Scale Small Appliances: Capitalize on strong demand and favorable mix shifts in SKUs P021, P023, and P022 by ensuring inventory availability and prioritizing commercial focus.

 3. Prioritize Profitable Volume Growth: Protect top-line momentum while aligning sales growth with net profitability.
 Restructure commercial and supply terms for SKUs like P027 so that increasing volume builds, rather than erodes gross profit.